 Not all great works of art in San Francisco are encased behind museum walls or on exhibit at conventional galleries.
 One of The City’s most fabulous public art collections is an integral part of the landscape at Embarcadero Center where visitors can enjoy artwork against an arresting backdrop of soaring office towers, open plazas and lush greenery.

 The following self-guided tour of the Embarcadero Center area public art collection begins in the lobby of the LeMeridien Hotel, located on Battery and Clay Streets.
-The tour continues through Embarcadero Center, Justin Herman Plaza and the Hyatt Regency San Francisco, ending on the Street Level of Four Embarcadero Center.
+The tour continues through Embarcadero Center, Embarcadero Plaza and the Hyatt Regency San Francisco, ending on the Street Level of Four Embarcadero Center.
 Although LeMeridien San Francisco, Hyatt Regency and Old Federal Reserve are not part of Boston Properties’ Embarcadero Center, the public art included in their design by Rockefeller and Portman constituted part of the vision for the Embarcadero Center area development.

 With a diverse collection of pieces, we trust you’ll enjoy this outstanding assemblage of San Francisco’s public art.
 So grab you smartphone and let’s start the tour!